huggingface/blog/musicgen-inference.md

 ![inference-files](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/files.png)

 We can now create the Inference Endpoint.
 Head to [Inference Endpoints](https://huggingface.co/inference-endpoints) page and click `Deploy your first model`.
-Enter the model repository to point at your duplicated repository identifier, select the hardware and create the endpoint.
-Any hardware with a minimum of 16 GB RAM should work for `musicgen-small`.
+In the "Model repository" field, enter the identifier of your duplicated repository.
+Then select the hardware you want and create the endpoint.
+Any instance with a minimum of 16 GB RAM should work for `musicgen-small`.

 ![Create Endpoint](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ie_musicgen/create_endpoint.png)